 The student will be removed from probation when the conditions of the probation have been satisfied by the stated deadlines.
 The student will then be considered in good standing.
 Failure to satisfy a condition by the deadline will result in the actions specified in the original probationary letter.
-If the latter actions are pursued, the student will be notified in writing by the Director of SPGS and will have 10 days to appeal the decision in writing.
+If the latter actions are pursued, the student will be notified in writing by the Director of SPGS and/or the MAGS program and will have 10 days to appeal the decision in writing.
 The student will be notified in writing of the final decision.
-Upon recommendation from the Program Director, the Director of SPGS, the Graduate College can withdraw a student who is not progressing satisfactorily.
+Upon recommendation from the Program Director, the Director of SPGS, the Graduate College Dean can withdraw a student who is not progressing satisfactorily.